cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 - Each chain is running their new upgraded channel end and is processing upgraded logic and state according to the upgraded parameters.
 - Each chain has knowledge of and has agreed to the counterparty's upgraded channel parameters.

 If a chain does not agree to the proposed counterparty `UpgradedChannel`, it may abort the upgrade handshake by writing an error receipt into the `errorPath` and restoring the original channel.
-The error receipt MAY be arbitrary bytes and MUST be non-empty.
+The error receipt must contain the counterparty height and may contain an arbitrary string in the `errorMsg`

-`errorPath(id) => error_receipt`
+`errorPath(id) => ErrorReceipt(counterpartyHeight, errorMsg)`

 A relayer may then submit a `ChanUpgradeCancelMsg` to the counterparty.
-Upon receiving this message a chain must verify that the counterparty wrote a non-empty error receipt into its `UpgradeError` and if successful, it will restore its original channel as well thus cancelling the upgrade.
+Upon receiving this message a chain must verify that the counterparty wrote an error receipt into its `UpgradeError` and if successful, it will restore its original channel as well thus cancelling the upgrade.

 If an upgrade message arrives after the specified timeout, then the message MUST NOT execute successfully.
 Again a relayer may submit a proof of this in a `ChanUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores it original channel as well.